ChronicChannel-test/uk-aq-ops/system_docs/uk-aq-cache-proxy.md

   - cache policy is dynamic by requested end time:
     - requests ending within the last 24 hours use the short realtime profile
     - requests ending more than 24 hours ago use a long immutable-history profile
+  - long-range request canonicalization:
+    - for ranges >= 72 hours, `from_utc/start_utc` and `to_utc/end_utc` are rounded down to the hour before cache lookup/upstream fetch
+    - this reduces cache-key churn from second-level timestamp differences on hourly AQI charts
+  - upstream retry policy:
+    - general read routes: up to 2 attempts
+    - AQI history route: up to 6 attempts with linear backoff
+    - retry statuses: `502`, `503`, `504`

 ## Required GitHub env/secret targets